tfausak/tfausak.github.io/_drafts/lenses-from-the-ground-up.md

 ## Further reading

-I hope this post helped you understand lenses.
 If you're looking for more, Jakub Arnold's [Lens Tutorial][] is an excellent follow up.
 It starts with simple lenses like those introduced here and derives functor-based van Laarhoven lenses from them.